 Beginning on or before June 1, the Tax Collector is required by law to hold a Tax Certificate Sale.
 The tax certificate represents a lien on unpaid real estate properties.
 Interest accrues on the tax certificate from June 1 until the taxes are paid.
-The amount of the certificate is the sum of the unpaid real estate tax and the non-ad valorem assessments, penalties, advertising costs and fees.
-This year, the Tax Certificate Sale will be on June 1, 2021.
+The amount of the certificate is the sum of the unpaid real estate tax, non-ad valorem assessments, penalties, advertising costs, and fees.
+This year, the Tax Certificate Sale will be on June 1st.

 Tax certificates are not sold on parcels of land with a Homestead exemption with taxes less than $250.

 Tax certificates are not knowingly sold on parcels of land involved in bankruptcy or litigation.
 If either occurs after a certificate is issued, the court may determine the amount of interest to be paid.
 Bankruptcy and litigation may extend the life of a certificate and places an automatic hold on the tax deed application process.

-Tax certificate holders can obtain tax deed application cost estimates and apply for tax deeds online on DeedExpress.
+Tax certificate holders can estimate the cost of tax deed application and apply for tax deeds online by visiting lienhub.com.

 The tax certificate holder is entitled to submit a tax deed application 22 months after the year the tax certificate was issued and before seven years from the date the tax certificate was issued.
 The applicant is not guaranteed title to the property.
 This will be determined by the Tax Deed Section of the Miami-Dade Clerk of the Court when the tax deed sale has ended.
 The tax deed application must be submitted through lienhub.com.

-If you don't have a User ID, please complete the online registration form on the DeedExpress website.
-After you have logged in, you can retrieve your certificate information by entering your bidder numbers and associated Tax IDs for each county that you hold certificates.
+If you don't have a User ID, please complete the online registration form on the Lien Hub website and email [email protected] to obtain a bidder number.
+Once registered you can link the credentials and retrieve your certificate information by entering your bidder numbers and associated Tax IDs for each county you hold certificates in.

-Some of the key features of DeedExpress include:
+Some of the key features of Lien Hub include:

 - Ability to quickly get estimates for issued certificates, as of any current or future date